Graduate Nurse Transition to Practice Program

 What is the interview process?

-Individual interviews will be conducted by a 2 person panel lasting up to 45mins.
-The interviews will incorporate questions relating to adult learning, clinical scenarios, communication and professional issues, and are based on the ANMC Competencies and the National Safety and Quality Health Service Standards. .
+Individual interviews will be conducted by a 2 person panel lasting up to an hour.
+The interviews will incorporate questions relating to adult learning, clinical scenarios, communication and professional issues, and are based on the ANMC Competencies, Aged Care Standards and the National Safety and Quality Health Service Standards.

 What will my roster look like?

-All graduates are employed at 0.8 EFT (8 shifts/64 hours per fortnight) on a rotating roster which includes a combination of late and early shifts, weekdays, weekends and public holidays.
-Short periods of night duty may be rostered during your BHS rotation and is based on clinical readiness.
+All graduates are employed at 0.8 EFT (8 shifts/64 hours per fortnight) on a rotating roster which includes a combination of early and late shifts, weekdays, weekends and public holidays.
+Short periods of night duty may be rostered based on clinical readiness.

 What is the COOPs program?

 The COOPs program is a specialty TTP program for graduate nurses that examines the specific health needs that are applicable to the over 65year old person is all health settings.
 It works on the understanding that we have an aging population that needs to have appropriate health care whether in acute, community, residential, or emergency care.
 The program involves addition study days and learning opportunities.
-Please refer to the COOPs tab under Education for more information.
+Please refer to the Care of the Older Person (COOPs) tab under EDUCATION for more information.

 What clinical support will there be?